o-august/SpendingsTracker/README.md

 # Running the app locally:
 1. Download "Expo Go" on your phone in the app store
+1. Pull the code from github
-2. Make sure you have node.js installed on your laptop
+1. Make sure you have node.js installed on your laptop
-3. In the project folder, use the terminal to execute the command:
+1. In the project folder, use the terminal to execute the command:
    ```
    npm install
    ```
-4. To run the project, execute the command:
+1. To run the project, execute the command:
    ```
    npm run start
    ```
-5. In the expo go app on your phone, there should be an available project to open (make sure your phone is connected to the same wifi as your laptop)
+1. In the expo go app on your phone, there should be an available project to open (make sure your phone is connected to the same wifi as your laptop)

 incase you encounter any problems read these steps: https://docs.expo.dev/get-started/expo-go/